vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ### **_ADA_** _Compliance_

 ^Notes:
+- The reality is that there can be lawsuits because your app isn't accessible
 - Support accessibility guidelines _before_ there's a lawsuit

 ---